nixworks/public/news/2008/02/12/members-of-the-writers-guild-of-america-vote-to-end-the-wga-strike-that-had-been-in-effect-for-just-over-three-months.md

 ### Related:

-1. [''Inception'' and ''The Social Network'' win top prizes at the Writers Guild of America awards. ](/news/2011/02/5/inception-and-the-social-network-win-top-prizes-at-the-writers-guild-of-america-awards.md) _Context: Writers Guild of America_
+1. ["Inception" and "The Social Network" win top prizes at the Writers Guild of America awards. ](/news/2011/02/5/inception-and-the-social-network-win-top-prizes-at-the-writers-guild-of-america-awards.md) _Context: Writers Guild of America_
 2. [ The Writers Guild of America asks 12,000 of its members to join a Hollywood screenwriters strike over a dispute over residuals. ](/news/2007/11/5/the-writers-guild-of-america-asks-12-000-of-its-members-to-join-a-hollywood-screenwriters-strike-over-a-dispute-over-residuals.md) _Context: Writers Guild of America_